piccolbo/superpipe/docs/blogpost.md

 g(g.arg1, g.arg2, ...) %>% f(f.arg2, ...)
 ```

 for any functions `f` and `g`.
+The advantages of this style have been discussed [in depth](http://www.r-statistics.com/2014/08/simpler-r-coding-with-pipes-the-present-and-future-of-the-magrittr-package/) and are not the subject of this post.

+## Critique of Non Standard Evaluation
-The advantages of this style have been discussed [in depth](http://www.r-statistics.com/2014/08/simpler-r-coding-with-pipes-the-present-and-future-of-the-magrittr-package/) and are not the subject of this post, but it should be clear to anyone with a moderate knowledge of R that evaluating `f(f.arg2, ...)` while taking its first argument from somewhere else requires some form of non standard evaluation (NSE).
+It should be clear to anyone with a moderate knowledge of R that evaluating `f(f.arg2, ...)` while taking its first argument from somewhere else requires some form of non standard evaluation (NSE).
 Standard evaluation would complain about a missing argument or use a default if available.
 NSE has a long tradition in R going back to `base` functions such as `transform` and `subset`.
 In the case of those functions, columns of the first argument, always a data frame, can be mentioned by name in other arguments as if they were additional in-scope variables,

 ```r